lnguyenh/spotify-sonos-bot-skill/README.md

 # <img src="https://raw.githack.com/FortAwesome/Font-Awesome/master/svgs/solid/anchor.svg" card_color="#40DBB0" width="50" height="50" style="vertical-align:bottom"/> Spotify Sonos Bot
-Mycroft is an open source project that allows a local and controlled alternative to Google Assistant and Alexa.
-This Mycroft skill focuses on allowing music playback from Spotify on Sonos speakers
+Mycroft is an open source project that provides a local and controlled alternative to Google Assistant and Alexa.
+This Mycroft skill focuses on allowing music playback from Spotify on Sonos speakers.
+It has been tested on Raspberry Pi.

 **It is still very WIP**